The 5 Silent Killers Destroying Your AI Agents: Why 90% Fail in the First Month

 Your agent has too much autonomy and not enough oversight.

-No governance means agents making decisions they shouldn't.
-Sending emails without review.
-Approving transactions without checks.
-Sharing data with systems that shouldn't have access.
+No governance means agents making decisions they shouldn't: sending emails without review, approving transactions without checks, sharing data with systems that shouldn't have access.
+Three public cases made this concrete:

 The fix: Governance isn't optional.
-Set clear autonomy boundaries.
+Set explicit autonomy boundaries.
 Implement human-in-the-loop checkpoints for sensitive actions.
 Every agent needs to know what it cannot do.

 How to Survive the Silent Killers

-Here's the uncomfortable truth: there's no AI model powerful enough to solve these problems.
+There's no model powerful enough to solve these problems.
 These aren't model problems.
 They're systems problems.
+The teams that ship agents that last treat five things as table stakes:

-• Validation-first agents — verify outputs before acting
+1. Validation-first agents — verify outputs before acting on them.

-• Governance from day one — autonomy limits before you need them
+5. Governance from day one — autonomy boundaries and human checkpoints before you need them.

 You don't need a more powerful model.
-You need better system design.
+You need better system design — and a platform that has those answers built in.

-The 90% failure rate?
-That's for teams building agents from scratch without these fundamentals.
+The 90% failure rate is real — but it's the rate for teams building agents from scratch without these fundamentals.

 Don't be a statistic.